-Let us illustrate the procedure with the two examples in Fig. 25.
-The top panel corresponds to the relaxation to equilibrium at late times of the simulation presented in Fig. 24(top-left).
-Specifically, we take the spatial profile of the energy density at some late time, we subtract from it the profile of the inhomogeneous static solution (which we denoted as \mathcal{X}a in Fig. 22), and we decompose this difference into Fourier modes.
-The time-dependent amplitude of the first few of these Fourier modes is shown in Fig. 25(top).
+Let us illustrate the procedure with the two examples in figure 25.
+The top panel corresponds to the relaxation to equilibrium at late times of the simulation presented in figure 24(top-left).
+Specifically, we take the spatial profile of the energy density at some late time, we subtract from it the profile of the inhomogeneous static solution (which we denoted as $\mathcal{X}a$ in figure 22), and we decompose this difference into Fourier modes.
+The time-dependent amplitude of the first few of these Fourier modes is shown in figure 25(top).
 We see that all of these modes oscillate and decay exponentially in time with the same frequency.
 This is as expected since the evolution is dominated by the single eigenmode with the slowest decay.
-The fact that there is no growing mode indicates that the type I, inhomogeneous, static solution to which this configuration asymptotes at late times (namely, \mathcal{X}a in the current simulation) is locally dynamically stable.
+The fact that there is no growing mode indicates that the type I, inhomogeneous, static solution to which this configuration asymptotes at late times (namely, $\mathcal{X}a$ in the current simulation) is locally dynamically stable.

-The second example shown in Fig. 25(bottom) corresponds to the evolution presented in Fig. 24(bottom-left), but extended to longer times.
-Here we plot the Fourier modes corresponding to the difference between the spatial energy profile at a given time and the spatial energy profile of the inhomogeneous, static configuration that we denoted as \mathcal{X}c in Fig. 22.
+The second example shown in figure 25(bottom) corresponds to the evolution presented in figure 24(bottom-left), but extended to longer times.
+Here we plot the Fourier modes corresponding to the difference between the spatial energy profile at a given time and the spatial energy profile of the inhomogeneous, static configuration that we denoted as $\mathcal{X}c$ in figure 22.
 We observe a first relaxation in which the stable modes decay but, this time, at later times the system is dominated by an exponential growth of an unstable mode.
-This confirms that the type III lumpy branes such as \mathcal{X}c are locally dynamically unstable, as anticipated above.
-Recall that the initial state in this time evolution is a homogeneous brane plus a large perturbation of amplitude \mathcal{A} that is tuned to be close to a critical value \mathcal{A}^ .
-This tuning is what suppresses the initial amplitude of the unstable mode, hence allowing the time evolution to drive the system close to \mathcal{X}c for some time.
+This confirms that the type III lumpy branes such as $\mathcal{X}c$ are locally dynamically unstable, as anticipated above.
+Recall that the initial state in this time evolution is a homogeneous brane plus a large perturbation of amplitude $\mathcal{A}$ that is tuned to be close to a critical value $\mathcal{A}^$ .
+This tuning is what suppresses the initial amplitude of the unstable mode, hence allowing the time evolution to drive the system close to $\mathcal{X}c$ for some time.
 Thus, intuitively, this solution behaves like a saddle point in configuration space with some stable and some unstable directions (i.e. a metastable configuration).

 We have performed a scan to determine the real and imaginary parts of omega for the dominant mode of static inhomogeneous solutions with $\hat{L} \simeq 11.501849$ and varying energy densities.
-The result is shown in Fig. 26.
-We find that type I and II solutions have negative
+The result is shown in figure 26.
+We find that type I and II solutions have negative imaginary parts of omega, and so they are locally stable, while the type III solutions have positive imaginary parts of omega, and so they are locally unstable.
+The imaginary part of omega crosses zero precisely at the "cusps" of figure 22, that is, at the static solutions lying precisely at the boundary between type II and III solutions.
+The real